dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 **Variance.** Because the weights are themselves estimated, the naive standard error is wrong.
 Two practical options:

 1. **Nonparametric bootstrap.** It propagates uncertainty from *both* stages — estimating the propensity model and fitting the structural model.
-The cost is computation: it requires real resources, or lots of patience, on large databases.
+The cost is computation: it requires real resources, or lots of patience, on large datasets.
 2. **The robust (sandwich) variance estimator**, standard in most software.
 Valid but **conservative** — it covers the true parameter more than 95% of the time, so intervals are wider than they need to be.

 (A third option, deriving the analytic variance, is correct and efficient but usually means programming the estimator yourself.)